 A member of the victorious 1995 Walker Cup team at Royal Porthcawl alongside Stephen Gallacher, Padraig Harrington and David Howell.
 After a highly successful amateur career, which included back-to-back English Amateur Championships in 1994 and 1995, progress proved difficult.
 Gained a card in 1996 but played just eight European Tour events after suffering a back injury.
-Underwent surgery in 1998 and got his career back on track in 1999, only to miss the cut at the Qualifying School.
+Underwent surgery in 1998 and got his career back on track a year later, only to miss the cut at the Qualifying School.
 Topped the Challenge Tour Rankings in 2001 after two wins.
-Claimed his first European Tour title at the beginning of 2003, winning the dunhill championship in South Africa after a six-man play-off.
-Enjoyed his most successful season to date financially in 2011, finishing 32nd in The Race to Dubai after four top tens, including two runner-up finishes, at the Alstom Open de France and the Johnnie Walker Championship at Gleneagles, where he was knocked out of a five-man play-off.
-A product of Worksop, home of friend Lee Westwood, and coached by Peter Cowen.
+Claimed his first European Tour title at the beginning of 2003, winning the Dunhill Championship in South Africa after a six-man play-off.
+Enjoyed his most successful season to date in 2011, finishing 32nd in the Race to Dubai after four top tens, including two runner-up finishes, at the Alstom Open de France and the Johnnie Walker Championship at Gleneagles, where he was knocked out of a five-man play-off.
+Would regain his European Tour playing rights by claiming the 23rd card at the Qualifying School in 2016.
+A native of Worksop, home of friend Lee Westwood, and coached by Peter Cowen.